 Refinance Your Student Loans With SoFi

-You can refinance student loans to ideally secure a lower interest rate which could reduce the amount of money you’ll owe over the life of the loan.
-It’s also possible to adjust your repayment term — though keep in mind that extending your term may result in lower payments but may increase your interest costs over the life of the loan.
+You can refinance student loans to ideally secure a lower interest rate, which could reduce the amount of money you’ll owe over the life of the loan.
+It’s also possible to adjust your repayment term — though keep in mind that while extending your term will result in lower payments, it may increase your interest costs over the life of the loan.
+You’ll also lose access to federal repayment plans, forgiveness programs, and other benefits if you refinance federal student loans with a private lender.

 Refinancing at SoFi is easy — it takes a few minutes to fill out a simple, online application.
-Qualifying borrowers can secure competitive interest rates and there are no fees.
-Plus, as a SoFi member you’ll gain access to other benefits like career coaching.
+Qualifying borrowers can secure competitive interest rates, and there are no required fees.
+Plus, as a SoFi member, you’ll gain access to other benefits like exclusive events and financial planning.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.